ACAS Board of Directors and Advisory Council

 William Martin

-A past co-chair of ACAS, is a professor of sociology at Binghamton University, where he teaches courses on global social movements and the capitalist world-economy.
+Professor of sociology at Binghamton University, where he teaches courses on global social movements and the capitalist world-economy.
 He is a past co-chair of ACAS, and is a coordinator of the Binghamton Justice Project

 James Mittelman